rubensworks/article-ldtraversal-security-short/content/use-case.md

 that will be used to illustrate the security threats discussed throughout this article.

-We assume a Web where people can have their own personal data vault, following the principles of the [Solid ecosystem](cite:cites solid).
+We assume a Web where people can have their own personal data vault,
+<span class="comment" data-author="RV">More general: web with public and private information?
+(Example does not need to change, just description)</span>
+following the principles of the [Solid ecosystem](cite:cites solid).
 This data vault is in full control of the owner, and they can host any kind of file in here, such as Linked Data files.